SoftwareSandbox/coderetreat-kotlin/rotatingpairs.md

 Rules when rotating:
 1. First, make sure the Pair itself is unique (People in the Pairs haven't paired yet in this Kata).
 2. Secondly, make sure at least one of the People in the Pair is working on a Codebase they haven't seen yet.
-3. If neither the first nor the second rule can be applied anymore, the rotation starts over from the top.
-(The way you continue the rotation can be arbitrary, but you can consider this an enabling constraint)
+3. If neither the first nor the second rule can be applied anymore, the rotation starts over from the top so it's the same exact constellation as the initial pair-up.
+(The way we continue the rotation is arbitrary, but you can consider this an enabling constraint)

 Here are the acceptance criteria for a kata with 6 People: